SuicidLemmings/AreaDocumentation/README.md

 ## Important:
 - All Requests **MUST BE** JSON formatted (only format supported).
-- All requests that need an authentication **MUST** contain the JSONWebToken given at the authentication.(link) (See header authorization bearer token: [Bearer Token](https://swagger.io/docs/specification/authentication/bearer-authentication/)).
+- All requests that need an authentication **MUST** contain the JSONWebToken given at the [authentication](#Authentication).
+(See header authorization bearer token: [Bearer Token](https://swagger.io/docs/specification/authentication/bearer-authentication/)).

 ## Users:
 - ## Creation: